-If you want to add several new Lights with sequential hardware
+If you want to add several new Lights with sequential hardware addresses, check the

-addresses, check the Add a sequential range check box.
+Add a sequential range check box.

 When this box is checked, the Number of items: field is activated.

 Set the number of Lights you want to add.
 Enter other properties for the first Light, following the procedure above, and click the Create button.
-If any of the requested addresses are not available (previously assigned to a Light or a Turnout by the same address), a message will appear in the notes area, and no new Lights will be created.

 Adding multiple Lights at once is intended to support stationary decoders which require several addresses in sequence.
 As a result, restrictions apply when creating several Lights at once.
 Note the following: